 Q- Simon Duff - where can club kit be bought?

 A- Megan Guy is tasked with looking into a new supplier and wants to get this sorted before Xmas.
-Existing BLK kit shop is still open, but club is keen for a new supplier.
+Existing Kukri kit shop is still open, but club is keen for a new supplier.

 6. Election of the Management Committee